roboconf/roboconf.github.io/en/user-guide-0.1/user-guide.md

 	Markdown does not support it.
  -->

-This the user guide for Roboconf 0.1.
+This is the user guide for Roboconf 0.1.
 This version provides the DM as a web application (a WAR to deploy in Tomcat) and the agent as a stand-alone Java application.